What is a Hard Drive?

 Standard HDDs generate more heat by the mechanical action of the disk.
 Under load, SSDs use anywhere from 2.5 – 3.5W of power.

 Because SSD drives perform better, they spend more time in an idle state compared to a traditional hard disk drive.
 This simply means that an SSD delivers an order of magnitude of increased efficiency per watt than a standard hard disk drive.

 Why An SSD Drive Is Important to You

 The benefits of using an SSD drive in your current server setup will be shown in an overall increase in capacity, performance, and reliability.
 This means that with the addition of this type of drive, the amount of data you will be able to store will increase, with an overall lower total cost per Gigabyte.

-If you are rendering graphics or processing video, SSD drives provide a critical time-saving in the overall delivery of that data.
-If analyzing significant amounts of info, SSD’s provide a drastic reduction in processing time and server load.
+If you are rendering graphics or processing video, SSD drives provide a critical time-savings in the overall conversion time of that data.
+If analyzing significant amounts of information, SSDs offer a drastic reduction in processing time and server load.